-Both of these forehead feminization methods require access to the bone.
+These forehead feminization methods require access to the bone.
 Traditionally, this has been achieved through an incision at the hairline, with the inconvenience however of visible scarring or an unnatural-looking hairline in some cases.
 The skin and soft tissues of the forehead are pulled away so that the surgeon can reshape the underlying bone.
-After the reconstruction, the size-adjusted “flap” is replaced back over the newly feminized skull, and the incision is stitched up along the hairline.
-Sometimes this is combined with a scalp advancement to lower the hairline, although a more modern understanding of facial gender tells us that a lower hairline may not always be feminizing, yet even have the opposite effect.
+After the reconstruction, the size-adjusted “flap” is replaced back over the newly feminized skull, and the incision is stitched directly along the hairline.
+Sometimes this is combined with a scalp advancement to lower the hairline, although a more modern understanding of facial gender tells us that a lower hairline may not always be feminizing yet may even have the opposite effect.

 What happens during facial feminization jaw surgery?

 Like forehead recontouring, jaw reduction surgery removes and shapes the volume from the jaw and chin to create a more feminine appearance.
-The incisions are best made from inside the mouth so that there are no visible scars from the procedure although this may make accessing posterior areas of the jaw more difficult, experienced FFS surgeons are adept at this approach and may even employ specialized surgical instruments to reduce trauma to the surrounding tissues.
+The incisions are best made from inside the mouth so that there are no visible scars from the procedure.
+Although this may make accessing posterior areas of the jaw more difficult, experienced FFS surgeons are adept at this approach and may even employ specialized surgical instruments to reduce trauma to the surrounding tissues.
 The use of ultrasonic technology in intraoral approaches is proven to reduce postoperative complications like swelling and provide for an easier recovery.

 It is contradictory to go under the knife to look better and be left with an unsightly scar.
-Therefore, a series of specialized tools have been developed to be able to safely narrow and shape the mandible with highly predictable results.
-The same goes for a chinplasty or genioplasty, which adjusts your own chin bones in order to create the desired effect–be it rounding, straightening, shortening, or sliding forward or setting back–for a result that is as subtle or as aggressive as required.
-As with the forehead osteotomy, these procedures involve fixation with biocompatible wire or screws and plates.
+Therefore, a series of specialized tools have been developed to be able to safely narrow and shape the mandible with more predictable results.
+The same goes for a chinplasty or genioplasty, which adjusts the volume and position of your chin bones in order to create the desired effect–be it rounding, straightening, shortening, sliding forward or setting back–for a result that is as subtle or as aggressive as required.
+As with the forehead osteotomy, these procedures involve fixation with biocompatible micro-screws and plates.

 What happens during an Adam’s apple reduction?

-Adam’s apple reduction, also known as a tracheal shave, is a procedure that can sometimes be performed under local anesthesia if it is the only surgery being done, but general anesthesia is needed when combined with forehead, jaw, or other facial feminization surgery.
+Adam’s apple reduction, also known as a tracheal shave, is a procedure that in some centres is performed under local anesthesia if it is the only surgery being done.
+However, general anesthesia is needed when combined with forehead, jaw, or other facial feminization surgery.
 In this procedure, the incision should never be made near the bottom of the Adam’s apple on the throat, which would cause a highly visible scar, albeit a small one.
 The neck is also an inconvenient spot if you develop tissue adhesion, resulting in an unnatural movement of the skin when swallowing.

 Thankfully, many professionals are able to perform a reduction of this cartilage via an incision in one of the natural skin folds in the neck or under the chin in order to keep scars less noticeable.
 The underlying muscles are held apart while the surgeon reduces the excess cartilage that makes the Adam’s apple more prominent and masculine, taking care not to weaken the structures that support the vocal chords.
 Finally, a single suture may be used to close the incision.
 A small red line will be visible in most patients for about six weeks, but long-term scarring is usually minimal and easily reduced further with the use of silicone scar gels, micro-pigmentation or makeup.

 In conclusion, as with any surgery, there are risks and complications that may–or may not–arise.
-FFS surgery is no exception although the most common problems, usually minor, are easily resolved thanks to modern medicine.
-However, when performed by experienced specialists and with the security of the proper protocols, methods and planning in place, FFS surgery is now more routinely considered a more controlled intervention with increasingly foreseeable results.
+FFS surgery is no exception although the most common problems, usually minor, are easily resolved thanks to modern medicine and experienced professionals.
+When performed with the assurance of the proper tried-and-tested protocols, methods and planning in place, FFS surgery is now more routinely considered a secure, controlled intervention with increasingly foreseeable results.